Demystifying GIS: Unlocking the Power of Location

 A GIS could also be called an interactive map enriched with different functions.

 The information layers are made up of data and can be filtered or combined.
 The layers and locations on the map are visual and easier to use compared to sheets and tables.
 One example could be insurance companies seeing the distribution of their customers by the location of policies issued.
-By using GIS and a proper location intelligence application, underwriters can immediately see the areas which have lower or larger numbers of insured properties.
+By using GIS and a proper location intelligence application, underwriters can immediately see the areas that have lower or larger numbers of insured properties.

 As mentioned previously, GIS applications include data, hardware, and software systems.